 Tragedy in Florida

-This doesn't mark the first time that real life events have gotten in the way of art; other movies and television shows have suffered similar fates.
+This doesn't mark the first time real-life events have gotten in the way of art.
 Just last year, Warner Brothers (TWX) was forced to pull its Clint Eastwood-directed flick 'Hereafter,' which featured a graphic tsunami scene, out of Japanese theaters following the March 14 earthquake and tsunami.
 And Fox itself was forced to delay the release of 'Phone Booth' in 2002; the Colin Farrell vehicle was a sniper movie set to debut just after a Washington-area sniper shot and killed 11 people.
 Even the weather channel once found itself in a rough situation after filming an episode of its popular program, 'It Could Happen Tomorrow,' about the event of a major hurricane in New Orleans — before Katrina actually hit.
 They were forced to shelve the episode, which finally aired in an updated state six months after it was originally slated.

 Good Deal for Investors